succinctlabs/sp1/DEVELOPMENT.md

 We recommend you install the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension.

-Note that if you use `cargo prove new` inside a monorepo, you will need to add the manifest file to `rust-analyzer.linkedProjects` to get full IDE support.
+Note that if you use `cargo prove new` inside a monorepo, you will need to add the path to the Cargo.toml file to `rust-analyzer.linkedProjects` to get full IDE support.

 **Debug Constraint Failure**